xBourner/status-card/README.md

   - **Tile Cards** - Shows controllable cards at default
   - **List Mode** - Easy copying entities (e.g. for hiding entities)
   - **Columns** - Specify how many columns will be shown in the popup (still one on mobile view)
+  - **Turn off Entities** - Lets you turn off all entities of one domain with one click
+  - **Toggle Total Entities** - Toggle between entities with "on" state and all entities

 ### Appearance